kee-org/www-kee-pm/content/keevault/privacy.md

 Under certain international laws (including GDPR), Kee Vault is required to notify you about the legal basis on which we process User Personal Information.
 Kee Vault processes User Personal Information on the following legal bases:

 - When you create a Kee Vault account, you provide your email address.
 We require this for you to enter into the Terms of Service agreement with us, and we process this on the basis of performing that contract.
-We also process your email address on other bases.
-If you have an Active Kee Vault Subscription, there will be other data elements we must collect and process on the basis of performing that contract.
-Kee Vault does not collect or process a credit card number, but our third-party payment handlers do.
+We also process your email address on other bases such as if you opt-in to receive marketing email messages.
+- If you have an Active Kee Vault Subscription, there will be other data elements we must collect and process on the basis of performing that contract.
+Kee Vault does not collect or process a credit card number, but our third-party payment handlers and Subscription Providers do.
 - When you fill out the information in your support profile, you have the option to provide User Personal Information such as your full name.
 We process this information on the basis of consent.
 All of this information is entirely optional, and you have the ability to access, modify, and delete it at any time.
 - Generally, the remainder of the processing of personal information we perform is necessary for the purposes of our legitimate interests.
 For example, for security purposes, we must keep logs of IP addresses that access Kee Vault.